Abdo-hasen/Invoice_system/README.md

 ## About Project

-we use in this system multi authentication and permission and we have statics for invoices and you can print or excel or archive invoices and you can search by date or number or product and we use email and  notification in add invoice and we use ajax
+we use in this system multi authentication and permission using spatie and we have statics for invoices and you can print or excel or archive invoices and you can search by date or number or product and we use email and  notification in add invoice and we use ajax
+- note :
+if you need to run this project , you need to seed :
+PermissionTableSeeder
+then : CreateOwnerUserSeeder (here u have password and email)